Akanoa/noa-parser/Readme.md

 For example, if you want to recognize the turbofish pattern "::<>".

-You want that all characters are matched.
+You want that all characters to be matched.

+To achieve, we need an object that implements `Match` and `MatchSize`.

+Here the object will be the `Turbofish` struct.

 ```rust
 use noa_parser::matcher::{Match, MatchSize};